 Community health professionals

 Due to their remote location, there were no easily accessible or affordable medical facilities available to the tribal communities.
 For primary care, SKS NGO trained members of the community to work as health professionals who would then provide ongoing diagnosis and treatment of common ailments.
-The objective was to provide ‘last mile delivery’ of medical services and medicines.
+The objective was to provide ‘last-mile delivery’ of medical services and medicines.
 For more serious medical problems, a free surgery camp was created.

 SKS felt strongly about the importance of saving in order to provide protection against unexpected expenses and therefore made saving a requirement of the programme.
 (It was optional in the traditional model.)
 Beneficiaries developed the habit of saving weekly to build a financial cushion, and also created a community emergency health fund from the sale of excess rice, to borrow against in case of a medical emergency.

-Self help groups and bank linkage
+Self-help groups and bank linkage

-SKS NGO helped beneficiaries form self help groups (SHGs).
+SKS NGO helped beneficiaries form self-help groups (SHGs).
 These groups then gained access to a savings account and bank loans at a newly opened branch of the State Bank of India in a nearby town.

 Because beneficiaries would have to successfully manage their own finances after the completion of the intervention, SKS NGO felt it was essential that they learn the basics of income and expenditure tracking, budgeting, financial goal setting, and financial negotiations.
 Financial literacy training thus became a central element of the programme.

 The combined result of these programme enhancements, along with elements of the traditional graduation model, enabled the community to sustain the positive changes to their quality of life.
-The pilot was considered a success with 850 of the 887 participants having graduated from the programme.
+The pilot was considered a success with 850 of the 887 participants have graduated from the programme.
 The communities now had food banks in place for emergencies, primary health workers in the villages to diagnose and treat common ailments, an understanding of financial management with access to a bank account and loans, individual savings of as much as Rs 10,000 (US $200) per person to provide a cushion when families fell on hard times, and a set of skills providing them with a livelihood activity along with a productive asset.

-SKS NGO is eager to take the lessons learned from the Orissa pilot and apply them to the next ultra poor pilot.
+SKS NGO is eager to take the lessons learned from the Orissa pilot and apply them to the next ultra-poor pilot.
 The team is also experimenting with several additional changes to the model developed in Orissa in order to create an even more effective and cost-efficient intervention that can scale to reach hundreds more tribal families.